 I wanted to increase my overall muscle tone and the amount of weight I could lift.
 The amount I wanted to increase by was a lot.
 I accomplished this in a similar way to my running goals.
 I just increased my goal by ten pounds at a time.
-I achieved goals more frequently which made me feel good and want to keep going.
+Because I achieved goals more frequently, it made me feel good and want to keep going.
 I am not all the way to my overall goal yet but I am getting close and feeling great.

-These are medium to long term goals but helped me a lot.
+“Your why” are medium to long term goals.
+Doing this helped me a lot.
 If you enjoy activities such as hiking, cycling, motorcycle riding or bee keeping (you get my point) then exercise could help with just about every activity.
 Why do you want to exercise?
 To become a better athlete?
 To become slim?
-To become more healthy?
+Or to become more healthy?
 My mental picture was how I would look laying on the beach.
 This helped to keep me going on days when I just didn’t feel up to it.
 I put a picture of a beach in the Cayman Islands on the wall in the room where I did my workout.
 This gave my exercise reason.

 I found a great way to keep myself focused was to have rewards.
 If I accomplished this goal or that goal then I would get a certain reward.
 It could be a trip the movies or a night out on the town.
 Anything you want so long as it will keep you motivated and going.
 This pertains to diet also.
 Don’t try to go from eating completely unhealthy to cutting out everything bad in your diet.
 This makes a much higher percentage of failure.
 Allow yourself one treat a day weather its a coke, cookie or small piece of cake.
 Don’t overdo it.